ayamir/bspwm-dotfiles/README.md

 Dependency: alacritty, dunst, polybar, rofi, compton-tryone-git, i3lock, ffmpeg, feh, nerd-fonts-complete

+The theme of polybar: Material

+The theme of alacritty: Dracula

 If you already have your own config files, please make a backup.

 If you just want the config of polybar, you'd better use compton-tryone-git too.